-Please note, the reporting instructions below are for cases seen in May 2020.
+Please note, the reporting instructions below are for cases seen in November 2023.
 For reporting instructions from previous months please view the download section at the foot of this web page.

 When reporting a case, please keep details of patients for reference.

 Please inform the BPSU office of retirements or circumstances that will affect your ability to return the orange e-card.
 Complete the report card by ticking "nothing to report" or indicating the number of cases of the listed conditions seen in the month specified.